easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 ❌ **Weak AI**: Not enterprise-grade
 - Single model (not customizable)
-- Lower quality than Copilot/Q-IDE
+- Lower quality than Copilot/Top Dog
 - Feels tacked-on, not central to product

 ❌ **IDE Performance**: Noticeably slower than VS Code